-If your black lover customers request dark-colored sublimation shirts, you are frustrated by refusing them or refusing to accept orders because Sublimation does not print nicely on black shirts.
+If your black lover customers request dark-coloured sublimation shirts, you are frustrated by refusing them or refusing to accept orders because sublimation does not print nicely on black shirts.
 Do not repeat this mistake!
-Because we’ve devised an incredible technique for you, and you’ll never have to turn down an order again.
+Because we’ve devised an incredible technique for you, you’ll never have to turn down an order again.
 So, without further ado, let’s get this party started.

 How to do Sublimation on Dark T-Shirts?

-Except for the difference in ink and the use of white glitter HTV, Sublimation on dark shirts is very similar to Sublimation on other t-shirts.
-Instead of sublimation vinyl directly on the shirt, you use either a sublimation vinyl-like EasySubli or glitter white heat transfer vinyl.
+Except for the difference in ink and the use of white glitter HTV, Sublimation on dark shirts is very similar to sublimation on cotton t-shirts.
+Instead of sublimation vinyl directly on the shirt, you use either a sublimation vinyl like EasySubli or glitter white heat transfer vinyl.

 Both white glitter HTV and EasySubli printed HTV are white and include polyester, two sublimation requirements.
 Smooth HTV will not function, but Glitter HTV is required because the glitter particles contain polyester.
 It’s also good to use polymer-coated fabric or a T-shirt with at least 50% polyester content.

 Whenever we do Sublimation, we mirror the image.
 But in this case, transferring the design directly to the HTV means there is no need to mirror the image.
 Print the image using one of the best Sublimation printers.

 It is preferred to make borderless prints if your image is larger.
 Make sure to watch out for the print settings.
 Before printing, apply the HTV on the shirt in the most precise manner.
 Take HTV and load it into the printer –It has a shiny side and the other matte.
 Print the design on the matte side of this vinyl paper because the shiny side cannot hold the sublimation ink.

 One Thing to Note: Please adjust your setting before starting sublimation printing on dark fabrics.
 You can download the print setting here.